Matesax/CTMT/README.md

 must collapse to the same morphism class in the linear/Jacobian limit.
 Thus the remaining obstacle to making CTMT fully physical has always been the **transfer → monotonicity bridge**: showing that CTMT’s transport composability implies the monotone morphisms required for Fisher uniqueness.

+## Open Problems and Remaining Structural Questions

+The local resolution‑geometry formulation

+$$
+\mathcal G = (O; R, N, \Sigma)
+$$

+provides a stable operational object for local morphism classification.
+The remaining questions concern the scope, uniqueness, and globalization of this geometry.

+The purpose of this section is not to propose solutions.
+Its purpose is to make explicit which problems remain unresolved.

+### Open Problem I: Covariance‑scale geometry

+The covariance‑scale question remains the most immediate unresolved issue.

+Three natural candidates exist.

+#### Strict geometry

+Require exact covariance preservation:

+$$
+\phi^\ast \Sigma = \Sigma.
+$$

+This interpretation is appropriate when instrument calibration and absolute covariance scale are operationally meaningful.

+#### Conformal geometry

+Identify covariance only up to one global positive scale:

+$$
+\phi^\ast \Sigma = \lambda \Sigma,
+\qquad
+\lambda > 0.
+$$

+This interpretation is appropriate when only relative covariance structure is observable.

+#### Sector‑relative geometry

+Preserve covariance only relative to the resolved/null decomposition:

+$$
+\phi(R) = R,
+\qquad
+\phi(N) = N,
+$$

+while covariance is identified under a weaker equivalence relation within or between the sectors.

+Theoretical and synthetic evidence currently supports a clean distinction between strict and conformal geometry.
+The status of sector‑relative geometry remains unresolved.

+> **Open question:**
+> Which covariance protocol corresponds to the most natural notion of
+> transport identity?

+### Open Problem II: Uniqueness of Covariance Geometry

+The present theory treats

+$$
+(R, N, \Sigma_R, \Sigma_N, C_{RN})
+$$

+as the covariance geometry associated with a chart.

+However, it remains open whether this is the unique minimal invariant.

+> **Open question:**
+> Is covariance geometry the smallest transport‑complete invariant, or do
+> strictly weaker invariants exist that generate the same morphism
+> classification?

+### Open Problem III: Similarity Group Completeness

+Current synthetic batteries suggest that

+$$
+(R, N, \Sigma)
+$$

+successfully distinguishes:

+- global scale changes,
+- null‑sector changes,
+- resolved‑sector changes,
+- covariance‑coupling changes,
+- fitted impostors,
+- physical deformations.

+However:

+> **Open question:**
+> Has the complete local similarity group already been identified, or can
+> additional transport invariants further refine the classification?

+### Open Problem IV: Covariance‑Coupling Physics

+The resolved–null covariance coupling

+$$
+C_{RN}
+$$

+plays a central role in the automorphism classification.

+When

+$$
+C_{RN} = 0,
+$$

+the automorphism group decomposes.

+When

+$$
+C_{RN} \neq 0,
+$$

+the group shrinks to a stabilizer.

+What remains unclear is the physical interpretation of this coupling.

+> **Open question:**
+> Does resolved–null covariance coupling correspond to a genuine transport
+> phenomenon, or is it merely protocol‑dependent observational structure?

+### Open Problem V: Transport Groupoid Structure

+Local transport appears naturally groupoid‑like.

+Charts form objects,

+$$
+\mathcal G_i,
+$$

+and admissible transports form arrows

+$$
+\phi_{ij}.
+$$

+Current work suggests compatibility with groupoid composition.

+However:

+> **Open question:**
+> Under what conditions do admissible transports form a complete transport
+> groupoid?

+### Open Problem VI: Holonomy

+Local charts may be connected by transport loops

+$$
+\gamma :
+\mathcal G_0
+\rightarrow
+\mathcal G_1
+\rightarrow
+\cdots
+\rightarrow
+\mathcal G_0.
+$$

+The associated holonomy operator is

+$$
+H_\gamma.
+$$

+Synthetic coil–Navier tests demonstrate numerically stable loop closure for compatible chart families and detect explicit covariance‑coupling obstructions.

+However:

+> **Open question:**
+> What are the admissible holonomy groups of CTMT resolution geometry?

+A complete holonomy classification is presently unknown.

+### Open Problem VII: Globalization

+The strongest unresolved mathematical problem is globalization.

+Current results are local.

+Each chart possesses its own geometry

+$$
+\mathcal G = (O; R, N, \Sigma).
+$$

+What remains unresolved is whether local geometries can always be assembled into a coherent global object.

+> **Open question:**
+> When does a family of compatible local charts admit a globally
+> consistent transport geometry?

+This is presently the principal frontier of the theory.

+### Open Problem VIII: Phase‑Hessian and Higher‑Order Lifts

+The current formulation is fundamentally first‑order.

+The resolved/null decomposition is derived from

+$$
+J = D_\theta F.
+$$

+Higher‑order structure remains only partially explored.

+> **Open question:**
+> How much of the local classification survives under Hessian,
+> phase‑Hessian, or higher‑order transport lifts?

+### Open Problem IX: Universality

+Current evidence arises from synthetic and tested‑class systems.

+These include:

+- magnetostatic coil systems,
+- Navier‑like systems,
+- diffusion systems,
+- reaction–diffusion systems,
+- seismic‑style observation charts.

+The theory does not presently establish universality.

+> **Open question:**
+> How broad is the domain of validity of resolution geometry as a
+> transport‑identification framework?

+### Non‑claim

+None of the unresolved questions invalidate the local automorphism classification.

+The current status is instead:

+$$
+\text{local geometry}
+\;\longrightarrow\;
+\text{stabilized},
+$$

+$$
+\text{global transport geometry}
+\;\longrightarrow\;
+\text{open}.
+$$

+The principal remaining risk is therefore no longer local morphism classification but globalization, holonomy, and transport completeness.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18229539.svg)](https://doi.org/10.5281/zenodo.18229539)
 [OSF](https://.org/10.17605/OSF.IO/RFE8N)